Striborg – Spiritual Catharsis

 It comes as no surprise that the new album The Wings of War sees the band delivering, that which they always do – no nonsense thrash metal with punk attitude.

-But comparing to previous few releases the focus of the album is more on the fast mosh-pit nature of Overkill’s music.
+But comparing to previous few releases, the focus of the album is more on the fast mosh-pit nature of Overkill’s music.
 This results in less dynamic experience and more head-on perpetual kicking in the face (or lower down).
 Not that Overkill was ever been known for their “breathers”, but previous few albums offered more dynamics and occasional slowing down.
-Those are pushed all the way to the background and The Wings of War is basically a continuous bashing.
+Those are pushed all the way to the background, and The Wings of War is basically a continuous bashing.

-One of the unfortunate aspects of Bittner’s involvement is that the drums sound has far more modern sound to it, just like the case was when Rob Caggiano produced Anthrax’ “return album” Worship Music.
-As such the drum sound is not bad at all, but it takes some of that band DNA associated with the distinctive drum sound of Overkill and Anthrax, for that matter.
+One of the unfortunate aspects of Bittner’s involvement is that the drums sound has a far more modern sound to it, just like the case was when Rob Caggiano produced Anthrax’ “return album” Worship Music.
+As such, the drum sound is not bad at all, but it takes some of that band DNA associated with the distinctive drum sound of Overkill and Anthrax, for that matter.

 Adding to that that D.D.
-Verni’s characteristic bass is pushed back bit more in the mix and these two aspects do take some of the Overkill DNA from the music.
+Verni’s characteristic bass is pushed back a bit more in the mix and these two aspects do take some of the Overkill DNA from the music.

 Musically the band delivers some seriously fast and heavy material and while they have mastered that over the decades, more dynamics and diversity would serve the album well.

-But Overkill makes it work and there are numerous examples of good song-writing and song arrangements.
-However, there are numerous songs that drown in the bashing partly because of the nature of the songs and the sound, but also because of the song-writing level that is not as consistent as we’ve grown custom to when it comes to the “wreckingcrew”.
+But Overkill makes it work, and there are numerous examples of good songwriting and song arrangements.
+However, there are numerous songs that drown in the bashing, partly because of the nature of the songs and the sound, but also because of the songwriting level that is not as consistent as we’ve grown custom to when it comes to the “wreckingcrew”.

 There is no doubt that New Jersey boys have delivered another very good album, but there is no getting around the fact that it’s their weakest in over a decade.